-We’ve put together five top tips to help you get a real sense of how much an extension might cost in order to set your budget from the outset.
+If you’ve found yourself wondering how much does an extension cost, then these five top tips will help you get a real sense of your extension costs so you can set your budget from the outset.

 Depending where you are in the UK, for a straightforward extension you should allow around £1,000–£2,000/m².